Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: Quantization for AIF-TEM

 \subsection{Upper Bound for Quantization Error}

-We delve into the analysis of the MSE upper bound between the signal recovered from quantized samples and the original input signal from the AIF-TEM, $x(t)$.
-This analysis reveals that the total distortion is a cumulative effect of both the sampling distortion $D_{S}$ (the difference between the signal recovered directly from the sampler output and the original input) and the quantization distortion $D_Q$ (the difference between the signal recovered from quantized samples and the signal recovered from non-noisy sampler output). \begin{theorem} Consider an AIF-TEM, with the setting as in Theorem~\ref{Distortion AIF-TEM}, followed by a $K$-level dynamic uniform quantizer.
+We delve into the analysis of the MSE upper bound between the signal reconstructed from quantized time-encoded samples and the original input signal, $x(t)$.
+The total reconstruction distortion is decomposed into two components: the reconstruction distortion $D_R$, corresponding to reconstruction from the non-quantized sampler output, and the quantization distortion $D_Q$, corresponding to the additional error introduced by quantization of the time intervals. \off{This analysis reveals that the total distortion is a cumulative effect of both the sampling distortion $D_R$ (the difference between the signal recovered directly from the sampler output and the original input) and the quantization distortion $D_Q$ (the difference between the signal recovered from quantized samples and the signal recovered from the non-noisy sampler output).} \off{ \begin{theorem} Consider an AIF-TEM, with the setting as in Theorem~\ref{Distortion AIF-TEM}, followed by a $K$-level dynamic uniform quantizer.
 For BL signals, the total distortion across all segments, as a function of the minimum sampling rate $f_{s_{\text{min}}}$, is